NativeScript/nativescript-sdk-examples-js/app/ui-category/image/overview.md

+---
+title: Image - NativeScript JavaScript
+description: The XML module provides functionality, which allows parsing an XML content in NativeSciprt.
+The module enables searching for specific attribute and its value or taking the data(e.g. `text` value) locked between the XML elements.
+position: 27
+slug: image
+---
 The `Image` widget shows an image in your mobile application.
 In a NativeScript application images are added to an application either declaratively (XML) or with code.
 We can load the image from an `ImageSource` or a URL using the `src` property.
 Behind the `Image` module stands `UIImage` on iOS and `android.widget.ImageView` on Android.